-For energy efficiency, yes, it’s usually worth insulating your home’s crawl space.
-Considerations such as accessibility, size, and vented versus unvented crawl spaces must be accounted for before you proceed with insulation.
+For energy efficiency and comfort, it’s usually worth insulating your home’s crawl space.
+However, considerations such as accessibility, size, and vented versus unvented crawl spaces must be accounted for before you proceed with insulation.

 Table of Contents